RemiVine/Thesis-template-IHEID-RV-2021/README.md

  ## :exclamation: Some changes to be done

 - **Personnal information, discipline, *etc.***
-   - *information_to_fill.tex* contains all the personnal information that should be changed for the specimen
+   - *information_to_fill.tex* contains all the personal information that should be changed for the specimen
    - make sure the year is the correct one (if pre-defense and post-defense submissions at different years)
    - the thesis number will be given by the administration
    - the imprimatur will be given by the administration after the defense